 We have picked up 4 criteria for settling the dispute between corded and cordless drills.

 Oh!
-And as a bonus, we have talked about a sound generation too.
+And as a bonus, we have talked about sound generation too.

 So, let’s get going-

-In electric, power = voltage x current flow
+In electric, power = voltage x current flow.

 Cordless drills can have 24 volts and can draw 15 to 20 amps.

 On the other hand, corded drills run on 110 volts and can draw around 8 amps.

 Well, it’s true.
-But the formula for torque is- T= F* r* Sin (theta)
+But the formula for torque is- T= F* r* sin (theta)

-And here F means force.
+And here, F means force.
 And we know Force = Power * Displacement/Time.

 So, we can say that corded drills are the winners here.

-Read also: Cordless Drill Storage Ideas
+Read also: Cordless Drills Storage Ideas

 But it’s true.
 See the title again.
-We are judging on the handling criteria.
-Cordless drills are more massive than corded ones.
+We are judging the handling criteria.
+Cordless drills are more massive than corded drills.

 Because of the extra battery, in the end, corded batteries are bulky and heavy all the way.

 We are assuming that you all know the winner here already.

 So, with these at hand, you don’t have to worry about power outlets and cord lengths.

 Moreover, you won’t have a fear of tangling into the cords in here.

 This one was a bit tough for us.
 But still, we have managed to agree on a single decision.

 Well, the cordless drill will have to say goodbye to battery performance and efficiency.

 But let’s keep it all aside and think.
 Batteries have a recharge limit.

 So, the winner here is corded batteries.

 Thanks to the hammer mood of corded drills, these can make around 100 dB.

-Best Corded Drill
+Best Corded Drill for 2022